purescript/purescript.github.io/learn/eff/index.markdown

     pulp init
     bower install --save purescript-console purescript-random

-If you save this file as `RandomExample.purs`, you will be able to compile and run it using PSCi:
+If you save this file as `src/RandomExample.purs`, you will be able to compile and run it using PSCi:

     pulp psci

     > import RandomExample
     > printRandom
     ...